holistic-web/dinohunter/README.md

 We are following this guide from Valem: https://www.youtube.com/watch?v=gGYtahQjmWQ&t=2s
-- Up to part 6 done
+Up to part so far

 We should use these kind of assets: